 Your email channel is dead without email validation

 A poor sender reputation is like a snowball; it only gets bigger and bigger.
-Just by having 1 percent of bad emails on your list may reduce your deliverability by over 10 percent.
+Having 1 percent of bad emails on your list may reduce your deliverability by over 10 percent.
 That's money, time, and customers going away.

 Maybe it's time to educate your boss

 One complicated issue that we have to talk about here is that the bad behavior that leads to the death of an email channel is not made because of bad decisions from the email marketer.
 But wrong corporate incentives.
 Many workers in this industry have their performance measured by how many emails they have on their list.
-That's the worst metric you can possibly choose and the wrong mentality to have when thinking about email marketing as well.
+That's the worst metric you can choose from and the wrong mentality to have when thinking about email marketing.

-An email list size doesn't matter - or at least it's not the most important metric.
+An email list size doesn't matter - or at least it's not the most critical metric.
 You should strive to put quality over quantity.
-That means your metrics should be based on the quality of your reader - preferably click rate, conversion rate - instead of how many people supposedly receive your email.
-Cutting off a few thousand emails from your list might hurt at the first moment, but it might be the best thing for your business.
+That means your parameters should be based on the quality of your reader - preferably click rate, conversion rate - instead of how many people supposedly receive your email.
+Cutting off a few thousand emails from your list might hurt initially, but it might be the best thing for your business.
 It can keep your email working.

-If you are a marketer and your boss is against it, maybe it's time to have a conversation with him and show him what really matters for your campaigns and it's effectiveness.
+If you are a marketer and your boss is against it, maybe it's time to have a conversation with him and show him what matters for your campaigns and it's effectiveness.
 That can do wonders and will be very important if you go into the email validation route - it will save you from explaining yourself when your list numbers start dropping.
 Don't you forget that both of you share the same goal: selling more, having more costumers and doing it in the most cost-efficient way.
-That's, of course, is not letting your email marketing die - or, at least, bring it back from the dead.
+That's, of course, is not letting your email marketing die or bringing it back from the dead.